odoo/documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing.rst

    While Odoo prefills both the EAS code and the Endpoint number based on the information available for a contact, it is better to confirm these details directly with the contact.

+It is possible to verify the Peppol participant status of several customers at once.
+To do so, go to :menuselection:`Accounting --> Customers --> Customers` and switch to the list view.
+Select the customers you want to verify and then click :menuselection:`Actions --> Verify Peppol`.

 Send invoices
 -------------